dowjones/dj-dna-streams-javascript/README.md

 #### Execute with Environment Variables

-When executing code that invokes this module ensure you have set the following environment variables -- GOOGLE_CLOUD_AUTHENTICATION and GCLOUD_PROJECT.
+When executing code that invokes this module ensure you have set the following environment variables -- GOOGLE_CLOUD_AUTHENTICATION, GCLOUD_PROJECT and SUBSCRIBER_NAME.

 ###### GOOGLE_CLOUD_AUTHENTICATION